fanTaux/FeedMeSmartFeeder/README.md

 </p>

 ## Project Domain
-This project presents an Internet of Things (IoT) solution that automates key aspects of livestock care.
-It features an automated system for dispensing feed and water via actuators and integrates real-time environmental monitoring to ensure optimal temperature conditions.
+ <div align="justify"> This project presents an Internet of Things (IoT) solution that automates key aspects of livestock care.
+It features an automated system for dispensing feed and water via actuators and integrates real-time environmental monitoring to ensure optimal temperature conditions. </div>

 ## Table Of Contents
 - [Background](#background)